-What Cruz didn't say was that he'd stood in the shadows with a pistol pointed at Jamie Swann's head until it became clear that Laurel was in no physical danger.
-Then Cruz had done a fast reconnoiter until he found Swann's car.
+What Cruz didn't say was that he had stood in the shadows with a pistol pointed at Jamie Swann's head until it became clear that Laurel was in no physical danger.
+Then Cruz had done a swift reconnoiter until he found Swann's car.

-"Oh, God, what a mess."
-She wrapped her arms around herself, shivering in the aftermath of adrenaline.
-"None of it makes sense.
-Why would anyone kill for a fake ruby?"
+"Oh, God, what a mess," Laurel said She wrapped her arms around herself, shivering in the aftermath of adrenaline.

+"None of it makes sense," she said tightly.
+"Why would anyone go to all this trouble for a fake ruby?"